What Does it Take to Be an Utilities Meter Reader?

 Time Management: Managing one’s own time and the time of others.

 There were about 34,800 jobs for Utilities Meter Reader in 2016 (in the United States).
 There is little to no growth in job opportunities for Utilities Meter Reader.
-Due to new job openings and attrition, there will be an average of 2,300 job openings in this field each year.
+The BLS estimates 2,300 yearly job openings in this field.

 The states with the most job growth for Utilities Meter Reader are Alaska, Nevada, and Utah.
 Watch out if you plan on working in Colorado, New Hampshire, or Wyoming.
 These states have the worst job growth for this type of profession.